just-the-docs/just-the-docs/docs/navigation-structure.md

 The parameter values can be numbers (integers, floats) and/or strings.
 When you omit `nav_order` parameters, they default to the titles of the pages, which are ordered alphabetically.
 Pages with numerical `nav_order` parameters always come before those with strings or default `nav_order` parameters.
 If you want to make the page order independent of the page titles, you can set explicit `nav_order` parameters on all pages.

 By default, all Capital letters come before all lowercase letters; you can add `nav_sort: case_insensitive` in the configuration file to ignore the case.
-Enclosing strings in quotation marks is optional.
+Enclosing title strings in quotation marks is optional, except that numeric titles always need to be quoted, e.g., `"42"`, `'1.0'`.
+Numbers used as `nav_order` values should *not* be in quotes (unless you intend them to be lexicographically ordered, so `"10"` comes before `"2"`, for example).

 > _Note for users of previous versions:_ `nav_sort: case_insensitive` previously affected the ordering of numerical `nav_order` parameters: e.g., `10` came before `2`.
 Also, all pages with explicit `nav_order` parameters previously came before all pages with default parameters.
 Both were potentially confusing, and they have now been eliminated.